BenCoke/Accessibility-Statement-Generator/README.md

 # Accessibility-Statement-Generator
 This web application will ask a series of questions about the accessibility of an application, then produce an accessibility statement.

+Made with the Digital Scotaland Design System Pattern Library.

 Prototype uses localStorage and client side scripts.
 Server is just to deliver pages.

 Need these to run: